CommodoreOS/PCUAE/README.md

 # Now - Project Carousel USB Anniversary Edition: Standard version will be availble only.

-Sorry some Modes have been removed, RA Mode and AMIGA Mode not avaiable at the moment, I have to sort them out some other time.
+Sorry some Modes have been removed, AGS, RA Mode and AMIGA Mode not available.

 PCUAE Sites have now been closed down.